 If an employee is injured on the job or is stricken by an occupational illness, workers’ compensation insurance can cover the cost of any necessary medical treatment, hospitalizations, follow-up care, prosthetic devices, and prescriptions.

-It can also compensate the injured worker for lost wages and other related expenses, and can provide death benefits for surviving family members if the work injury proves fatal.
+It can also compensate the injured worker for lost wages and other related expenses and can provide death benefits for surviving family members if the work injury proves fatal.

 Rates for workers’ comp coverage are based on your company’s overall payroll, the number of employees you have, and the types of jobs they do.
 The more dangerous the job, the more coverage will cost.
 A truck driver would cost far more to insure than a research assistant in a lab.

-A local independent agent help you obtain a competitively priced policy from an insurance provider that specializes in covering businesses that operate in your industry.
+A local independent agent can help you obtain a competitively priced policy from an insurance provider that specializes in covering businesses that operate in your industry.

 What about Employee Benefits for Businesses in Wilmington?